 Bells are an ever-popular addition to simple swings.
 The motion caused by a parrot’s swinging will inspire the bells to ring, delighting the bird.

 This swing may be noisy, especially if a parrot imitates the chimes of the bells, but it’ll be fun.

-What are the Best and Worst Swings for Birdcages?
+Best And Worst Swings for Birdcages

 The best swings for parrots have the following features: